qMaxXen/NBTrackr/README.md

 > [!IMPORTANT]
 > This program works **only on Linux**.

 A program that displays Ninjabrain Bot's in an always-on-top window.
 You can choose from two types of overlays: the default overlay shows a replica of Ninjabrain Bot's window, and a custom overlay which is a more minimal overlay with more customization options.
 This is mainly useful for **single-monitor** users, but also helpful for those with a second monitor.
+On Wayland, this can be used to have Ninjabrain Bot on your second monitor.

 <div align="center">
 <img src="https://github.com/user-attachments/assets/fdebfe5e-de52-45e6-b30a-76bb04703e5a" width="400"/>